-Sustainability Appraisal Objectives Policy Criteria Questions 13.
-Natural Environment, Biodiversity, Green and Blue Infrastructure Will it conserve and enhance the geological environment?
-13. Natural Environment, Biodiversity, Green and Blue Infrastructure Will it maintain and enhance woodland cover and management?
-13. Natural Environment, Biodiversity, Green and Blue Infrastructure 5.
-Will it provide new open space or green space?
-13. Natural Environment, Biodiversity, Green and Blue Infrastructure 6.
-Will it improve the quality of existing open space?
-13. Natural Environment, Biodiversity, Green and Blue Infrastructure 7.
-Will it encourage and protect or improve Green and/or Blue Infrastructure Networks?
-14. Landscape and Built Environment (To protect and enhance the landscape and townscape character, including heritage and its setting and enhancing the place through good design) Does it respect or preserve identified landscape character?
-14. Landscape and Built Environment Does it have a positive impact on visual amenity?
-14. Landscape and Built Environment Will it maintain and/or enhance the local distinctiveness of the townscape or settlement character?
-14. Landscape and Built Environment 4.
-Will it conserve or enhance the interrelationship between the landscape and the built environment?
-15. Heritage (To conserve the area's heritage and provide better opportunities for people to enjoy culture and heritage) 15.
-Heritage Will it conserve and enhance the historic environment, designated and non-designated heritage assets and their settings?
-Will it respect, maintain and strengthen the local character and distinctiveness e.g. landscape/townscape character?
-15. Heritage 3.
-Will it provide better opportunities for people to access and understand local heritage and to participate in cultural activities?
-15. Heritage 4.
-Will it protect or improve access and enjoyment of the historic environment?
-15. Heritage Will it conserve and enhance the archaeological environment?
+Sustainability Appraisal Objectives Policy Criteria Questions

+3. Natural Environment, 3.
+Will it conserve and enhance the

+Biodiversity, Green and Blue geological environment?

+Infrastructure

+3. Natural Environment, 4.
+Will it maintain and enhance

+Biodiversity, Green and Blue woodland cover and management?

+Infrastructure

+3. Natural Environment, 5.
+Will it provide new open space or

+Biodiversity, Green and Blue green space?

+Infrastructure

+3. Natural Environment, 6.
+Will it improve the quality of existing

+Biodiversity, Green and Blue open space?

+Infrastructure 7 M/III it an annual an dianata at an

+3. Natural Environment, 7.
+Will it encourage and protect or

+Biodiversity, Green and Blue improve Green and/or Blue

+Infrastructure Infrastructure Networks?

+4. Landscape and Built Environment 1.
+Does it respect or preserve identified

+(To protect and enhance the landscape character?

+landscape and townscape character,

+including heritage and its setting and

+enhancing the place through good

+design) 2.
+Dess it have a positive impact on

+4. Landscape and Built Environment 2.
+Does it have a positive impact on visual amenity?

+4. Landscape and Built Environment 3.
+Will it maintain and/or enhance the

+local distinctiveness of the

+townscape or settlement character?

+4. Landscape and Built Environment 4.
+Will it conserve or enhance the

+interrelationship between the

+landscape and the built

+environment?

+5.Heritage (To conserve the area's 1.
+Will it conserve and enhance the

+heritage and provide better historic environment, designated and

+opportunities for people to enjoy non-designated heritage assets and

+culture and heritage) their settings?

+5. Heritage 2.
+Will it respect, maintain and

+strengthen the local character and

+distinctiveness e.g.

+5. Heritage landscape/townscape character?

+J. HEIRAYE 3.
+Will it provide better opportunities for people to access and understand

+local heritage and to participate in

+cultural activities?

+5. Heritage 4.
+Will it protect or improve access and

+enjoyment of the historic

+5. Heritage

+archaeological environment?

+5. Heritage environment?5.
+Will it conserve and enhance the

 Sustainability Appraisal Objectives Policy Criteria Questions 16.
 Natural Resources and Waste Management (To prudently manage the natural resources of the area including soils, safeguarding minerals and waste) Will it lead to reduced consumption of raw materials?
 16.Natural Resources and Waste Management 2.
 Will it promote the use of sustainable design, materials and construction techniques?
 16.Natural Resources and Waste Management 3.
 Will it result in additional waste?
 16.Natural Resources and Waste Management 4.
 Will it reduce hazardous waste?
-16.Natural Resources and Waste Management 5.
-Will it protect the best and most versatile (BMV) agricultural land?
+16.Natural Resources and Waste Management Will it protect the best and most versatile (BMV) agricultural land?
 16.Natural Resources and Waste Management 6.
 Will it prevent the loss of greenfield land to development?
 16.Natural Resources and Waste Management 7.
 Will it sterilise mineral resources?